This Cali celeb showcases its finance, tech, and energy expertise in a mete-Orrick fashion.

 Summer program

 2L summer associates are placed within the business unit they identified as their preferred business unit during the interview process.
-Within each business unit, however, there are a number of subpractices.
-Summer associates can work in various subpractices, and, in many cases, even take work from other business units if they so choose.
+Within each business unit, however, there are a number of practice groups.
+Summer associates can usually work with the various practice groups represented by their assigned business unit.
 Each summer selects and receives assignments through a centralized assignment database.
 Workflow coordinators help manage this database and pair summer associates with work in their areas of interest.
 After finishing the program, “associates indicate their top practice group preferences.
 Nearly all new hires are placed in their first-choice practice group.”
+Summer associates are also encouraged to work on pro bono matters during the summer.

-Orrick also provides a mentorship program; each summer associate is paired with a partner mentor and associate mentor based on their business unit/subpractice interests and their office location.
+Orrick also provides a mentorship program; each summer associate is paired with a partner mentor and associate mentor based on their business unit/practice group interests and their office location.
 These mentors meet with their mentees weekly, organically and through planned events and activities.
 The program offers summer associates formal training through a variety of workshops, “touching on legal writing and research skills,” professional development, wellness, soft skills, and more.
-Bolstering integration efforts, summers collectively attend the Summer Academy in San Francisco for training and team building.
-The firm also engages in formalized mid and end-of summer reviews, as well as “constructive feedback” on assignments.
+Bolstering integration efforts, summers collectively attend a national Summer Academy for training and team building.
+The firm also engages in formalized mid- and end-of summer reviews, as well as “constructive feedback” on assignments.

 Top tips for this stage: